 As you can see from these images, no growth was detectable on the THYE agar plates supplemented with Cavibloc extract.
 The Cavibloc-supplemented plates show that the extract completely inhibited S.mutans growth, rather than simply slowing its growth through partial inhibition.

 * Study was conducted with S. mutan bacterial culture UA159 (a caries isolate) plated onto both unsupplemented and Cavibloc-supplemented THYE agar plates.
 The plates were incubated anaerobically for 48 hr at 37 Celsius.
 After the incubation period, the plates were photographed.

 Loloz in the news

-A cavity-fighting candy made with an extract from a specific compound found in licorice root.
-Satisfy your sweet tooth and fight cavities at the same time.
+An anti-cavity candy made with an extract from a specific compound found in licorice root.
+Satisfy your sweet tooth and prevent cavities at the same time.
 Genius!

 Portland Business Journal

 Food & Wine

 If you are looking to redeem a coupon code, you must buy directly from our online store.